NCBI-Hackathons/Semantic-search-log-analysis-pipeline/README.md

 ![Contact Dan for assistance](BiggestMovers-June-NLM_Home.png "Biggest movers, June vs. May")

-Given a preferred term, the UMLS API can provide one or two (perhaps more) broader grouping categories called **Semantic Types,** of which there are around 130.
+Given a preferred term, the UMLS API can provide one or two (perhaps more) broader grouping categories called [**Semantic Types,**](https://www.nlm.nih.gov/research/umls/META3_current_semantic_types.html), of which there are around 130.
 (This hierachical report is still under revision.)

 ![Contact Dan for assistance](SemanticTypes.png "Semantic Types")

-At the highest level, there are 15 **Semantic Groups** that cover all of health-medicine and much of the life sciences, in mutually exclusive categories.
+At the broadest level, there are 15 **Semantic Groups** that cover all of health-medicine and much of the life sciences, in mutually exclusive categories.
 Here: small sample dataset of only 7 days.

 ![Contact Dan for assistance](searches-by-semantic-group.png "Example week")